Programier/Trinex-Engine/README.md

 </div>

 # Trinex Engine
-**Trinex Engine** A simple game engine targeting platforms such as Windows, Linux and Android.
-This project was developed with the am of studying the work of modern game engines and studying the graphics api such as OpenGL and Vulkan.
+**Trinex Engine** is a simple game engine targeting platforms such as Windows, Linux and Android.
+This project was developed with the aim of studying the work of modern game engines and studying the graphics api such as OpenGL and Vulkan.

 ## Requirements
 To use Trinex Engine, you need to have the following software installed: